 More Creaking and Movement

 Several squeaking areas have become noticeable—especially in the kitchen and dining areas.
 As we walk through, you’ll hear sharp creaks and clicks that occur without much pressure.
-These sounds aren’t just annoying—they suggest subfloor movement and possible installation issues with the LVP.
+These sounds aren’t just annoying—they make it feel like the floor is bending under us and that the planks might not be locked down firmly.

 Knock Test: The Hollow Sound